 Energy Efficiency reduces revenues for non-decoupled gas utilities.

-For SCG, a decoupled gas-only utility in California, opposing efficiency is a threat to their business
+Opposing Energy Efficiency is a threat to SCG’s business as a decoupled gas-only California utility regulated by the CPUC which has adopted Energy Efficiency as top priority.

-PG&E’s customers, low income in particular, benefit from higher efficiency furnaces
+PG&E’s customers, especially low income renters, benefit from higher efficiency furnaces since it reduces their utility costs without increasing their rent costs.
+Rent costs are based on location

-Furnace standards have not been update for more than 30 years
+Furnace standards have not been updated for more than 30 years

-DOE and PG&E cost effectiveness and feasibility analyses are rigorous, so our support for furnace standards is well founded
+PG&E’s well-founded support for the furnace standard is based upon DOE’s and PG&E’s rigorous cost effectiveness and feasibility analyses.

-PG&E conducted a review of DOE cost effectiveness methods and assumptions and verified that 92 and 95 AFUE standards are cost effective
+PG&E conducted a review of DOE cost effectiveness methods and assumptions and verified that a condensing furnace standards is cost effective

-The main feasibility issue related to row houses in…
+Feasibility issues related to difficult installations (row houses in Philadelphia) were researched and found to be either exaggerated or properly incorporated into the DOE analysis

-GTI analysis is intentionally skewed…
+Opposition analysis by Gas Technology Institute (GTI) analysis uses the DOE LCC tool to develop the worse case results based on their choice of inputs

-Our support for federal furnace standards aligns PG&E with the CPUC and CEC climate goals and efficiency objectives
+PG&E’s support for federal furnace standards aligns with the CPUC and CEC climate goals and efficiency objectives.

-A more public position is an opportunity for PG&E to demonstrate greater environmental leadership
+PG&E’s public support of the furnace standard demonstrates PG&E’s environmental leadership.